-always be acceptable in the context of an advertisement.
-Therefore it is recommended that such statements be submitted for approval against the PAGB Consumer Code for Medicines if the intention is to use on-pack statements in consumer advertising.
-Legal notices and disclaimers included on websites 1.3.6 These materials are not intended to promote brands and hence do not require PAGB approval.
-Similarly, website registration forms that do not promote brands do not require PAGB approval.
-Advertising to health professionals 1.3.7 The PAGB Consumer Code for Medicines does not apply to advertising aimed at persons qualified to prescribe or supply medicines, or to their employees.
-Please refer to the PAGB Professional Code for advertising aimed at these persons.
-Food supplements 1.3.8 The PAGB Consumer Code for Medicines does not cover the advertising of food supplements.
+Legal notices and disclaimers included on websites

+Advertising to health professionals

+Food supplements

+1.3.8 The PAGB Consumer Code for Medicines does not cover the advertising of food supplements.
 Please contact PAGB for advice on food supplement advertising.

+viewed as advertising, rather than labelling.)
+However, PAGB does request that copies of the approval.
+Similarly, website registration forms that do not promote brands do not require

+For Traditional Herbal Medicines (THMs), it is important to note that on-pack statements may not always be acceptable in the context of an advertisement.
+Therefore it is recommended that such statements be submitted for approval against the PAGB Consumer Code for persons qualified to prescribe or supply medicines, or to their employees.
+Please refer to the approved packaging are lodged with PAGB for reference.

+1.3.6 These materials are not intended to promote brands and hence do not require PAGB

+1.3.7 The PAGB Consumer Code for Medicines does not apply to advertising aimed at

+PAGB approval.

+Medical devices

+1.3.9 The PAGB Consumer Code for Medicines does not cover medical devices.

+PAGB Professional Code for advertising aimed at these persons.

+Medicines if the intention is to use on-pack statements in consumer advertising.

+NOTE: Advertising relating to self-care medical devices which are eligible for PAGB membership is covered by the PAGB Medical Devices Consumer Code.

-Medical devices 1.3.9 The PAGB Consumer Code for Medicines does not cover medical devices.
-1.4 The PAGB Approval System for Consumer Advertising 1.4.1 Specialist staff at PAGB carry out the pre-publication approval of advertising materials.
+1.4 The PAGB approval system for consumer advertising

+1.4.1 Specialist staff at PAGB carry out the pre-publication approval of advertising materials.
 PAGB has access to independent medical and legal expertise to advise on evidence and matters of interpretation under the PAGB Consumer Code for Medicines and Traditional Herbal Medicines.